MatcheyGradient/matcheygradient/README.md

-## hi
+i code in java, looking forward to start python though.<\br>

-i code in java, looking forward to start python though. i work on small projects most of the time.
+i work on small projects most of the time.

 # projects